-viii.
+ix.viii.
 Portfolio-Wide Strategies

-ix.
+-ix.
 Community-Based Initiative

 The Rhode Island Community-Based Initiative is the Company's energy efficiency awareness campaign that drives program participation by deep municipal engagement with residents and small businesses through the advocacy of local officials.
 The Company provides goals to the municipality to drive end-customer adoption of efficiency measures and small business program projects.
-These municipalities, in turn, work to achieve the goals with the help of volunteers and promotions at local events.
-Small businesses are invited to workshops organized in conjunction with the local chamber of commerce or other local business organizations.
-These workshops will inform customers about the National Grid Small Business Direct Install Program, Commercial Property Assessed Clean Energy (C-PACE) financing, and demand response.
+These municipalities, in turn, work to achieve the goals with the help of volunteers and promotions at local events.-Small businesses are invited to workshops organized in conjunction with the local chamber of commerce or other local business organizations.-These workshops will inform customers about the National Grid Small Business Direct Install Program, Commercial Property Assessed Clean Energy (C-PACE) financing, and demand response-

-Comprehensive marketing toolkits are provided to the municipality, along with trainings empowering employees to discuss energy efficiency with their residents and small businesses.
+Start-up funding is provided to the municipality, along with Ccomprehensive marketing toolkits are provided to the municipality, along with and trainings empowering employees to have a discussion about discuss energy efficiency with their residents and small businesses.
 Frequent check-in calls allow the communities to speak with the Company regarding progress and share tactics and ideas with other participating municipalities.
 Events are staffed throughout the campaign at various events and school functions.
-At the end of the year, municipalities earn grant monies based on achieving the agreed percentage increase in the identified goal.
+At the end of the year, municipalities earn grant monies directly correlated to the based on achieving the agreed percentage increase in volume of the the identified goal.
 These funds are then utilized for energy saving projects on a municipal property, or on educational energy programs for community members.

-In the first quarter of 2020, the Company will recruit Rhode Island municipalities based on opportunities for increases in residential and small business program participation as well as possible demand response opportunities.
+In the first quarter of 2020, the Company will recruit Rhode Island municipalities based on historical performance opportunities for increases of in residential and small business program participation as well as possible demand response opportunities.
 As the Company has run this successful effort since 2013, prior participating communities may again be invited to take part.
-The initiative will continue to coordinate with the System Reliability Procurement (SRP) team to determine whether the RI System Data Portal (Portal) which was developed in 2018 could be a valuable tool for the use of educating towns, as well as the company in recruiting municipal participation.
+The initiative will continue to coordinate with the System Reliability Procurement (SRP) team to determine if whether the RI System Data Portal (Portal) which was developed in 2018 could be a valuable tool for the use of educating towns, as well as the company in recruiting municipal participation.

-A continued focus for 2020 will be the promotion of new technologies within the communities such as cold climate air source heat pumps, Wi-Fi Thermostats, and demand response offerings.
+A continued focus for 2020 will be the promotion of new technologies within the communities such as cold climate miniair source -split heat pumps, Wi-Fi Thermostats, and demand response offerings.
 The Company will also consider including locational program incentives to drive increased participation in a measure that may be underrepresented within that community.
-Examples could include special flash-sales for a measure such as a Wi-Fi thermostat, or a promotional increase in an incentive from \$75 to \$100Any increase in incentive would be determined by the Company considering budget, cost-effectiveness.
+Examples could include (e.g. A-special flash-sales for a measure such as a Wi-Fi thermostat, or a promotional increase in thean incentive from \$75 to \$100).
+Any increase in incentive would be determined by the Company considering budget, cost-effectiveness.
 The purpose of this may be for driving community participation, meeting energy efficiency goals, creating equity.
 If it is a part of SRP, it would follow SRP considerations noted in section 7.ii and the SRP Plan.

 Small Business project promotions were included in the prior year and an increased focus will be placed on recruiting small business participation in 2020.
-Specifically, the company will utilize the "Main Street" approach through which the Company's lead vendor for the Small Business program will go door to door in the community's main section of storefront to offer direct install measures on-site and propose larger energy saving opportunities upon a follow up visit.
+Specifically, the company will utilize the "Main Street" approach through which the Company's lead vendor for the SMB-Small Business program will go door to door in the community's main section of storefront to offer direct install measures on-site and propose larger energy saving opportunities upon a follow up visit.